 My current research interests are quite broad, but all contain an emphasis on open source technology development and software engineering.
 I have a Ph.D. in artificial intelligence, and do some work around applications of search and machine learning in autonomous systems, planning, and scheduling, and one- and two-player games.

-I have been involved with work on the X Window System for some time now; I am a current Member and past Secretary of the X.Org Foundation Board of Directors.
+I was involved with work on the X Window System for some time; I am a past Member and Secretary of the X.Org Foundation Board of Directors.
 I am the principal designer of the XCB X protocol C binding library and a lead participant in my students' Xlib/XCB project.
 I have also been involved with the development of fontconfig and the Cairo libraries.
 The hosting of freedesktop.org at Portland State is partly the result of my efforts.

-I am an advocate of lightweight formal methods as a software engineering tool, and have done work in applying these methods to open source development.
-I also have research interests in programming languages, systems, and tools, and am the co-author of the Nickle open source programming language and implementation.
-You can find some of my smaller projects (and those of my students) at "BartForge".
+I am a believer in lightweight formal methods as a software engineering tool, and have done work in applying these methods to open source development.
+I also have research interests in programming languages, systems, and tools, and am the co-creator of the Nickle open source programming language and implementation.

 Bibliography and Biography